At a Glance

 Cheyne-Stokes breathing isn’t the only condition that can affect breathing during sleep.
 In fact, there are several other types of central sleep apnea that don’t involve this unique breathing pattern.

-In other kinds of central sleep apnea, a sleeper may breathe too rapidly or too slowly with pauses in breathing, but their breathing may not show the distinct Cheyne-Stokes pattern.
+In other kinds of CSA, a sleeper may breathe too rapidly or too slowly with pauses in breathing, but their breathing may not show the distinct Cheyne-Stokes pattern.

-- Obstructive sleep apnea: Obstructive sleep apnea is the most common sleep-related breathing disorder.
-While central sleep apnea is caused by a communication issue between the brain and the breathing muscles, obstructive sleep apnea is caused by a restriction or blockage in the upper airway.
+- Obstructive sleep apnea: Obstructive sleep apnea (OSA) is the most common sleep-related breathing disorder.
+While CSA is caused by a communication issue between the brain and the breathing muscles, obstructive sleep apnea is caused by a restriction or blockage in the upper airway.

 - Sleep-related hypoventilation disorders: Sleep-related hypoventilation disorders are a group of conditions in which breathing is insufficient during sleep, causing the level of carbon dioxide in a person’s blood to be abnormally high.
 These changes in breathing may be associated with obesity, medication, or another medical condition.

-- Sleep-related hypoxemia disorder: Sleep-related hypoxemia disorder is characterized by low levels of oxygen in the blood during sleep.
+- Sleep-related hypoxemia disorder: Sleep-related hypoxemia disorder is characterized by low blood oxygen levels during sleep.
 This sleep disorder is often linked to an underlying health condition.

 Cheyne-Stokes respiration is also just one of several types of abnormalities in the body’s regulation of breathing.
 Other disorders that may affect the control of breathing include asthma, chronic obstructive pulmonary disorder, and congenital central hypoventilation syndrome.